Ensuring a Fair and Secure Testing Environment

 In Case of a Security Breach

-If you discover or suspect any issues related to the security of your school’s exams, call the ETS Office of Testing Integrity (OTI) immediately.
+If you discover or suspect any issues related to the security of your school’s exams, call the Office of Testing Integrity (OTI) immediately.

 College Board will prohibit individuals from taking the SAT, CLEP, or AP Exams when we conclude they have deliberately gained or attempted to gain or share an unfair advantage on any College Board test, or otherwise threatened the integrity of the test.
-Examples include viewing or capturing images with a cell phone on test day or being caught with a “cheat sheet” containing test content, answer keys, or other content that would provide an unfair advantage.
+Examples include viewing or capturing images with a cell phone on exam day or being caught with a “cheat sheet” containing test content, answer keys, or other content that would provide an unfair advantage.

 The duration of an individual’s ban may vary depending on the circumstances and severity of the violation, as determined by College Board.
 College Board reserves the right to share information, including the names of banned test takers, with their attending high schools and interested higher education institutions.